radareorg/radare2-book/first_steps/basic_debugger_session.md

 > dr eax=33		; set register value. eax = 33
 ```

-Maybe a simpler method to use debugger in radare is to switch to visual mode.
+There is another option for debugging in radare, which may be easier: using visual mode.

 That way you will neither need to remember many commands nor to keep program state in your mind.